kharizzakaye/To-do-list-Python-Flask-/README.md

 # To-do-list
-A to do list web application created with Python, Flask, SQLite and SQLAlchemy.
+A to do list web application created with Python, Flask, and SQLite.

 ## Screenshot